GeeekyBoy/mango/README.md

 ## What is Mango?

 Mango is a simple, easy to use and powerful framework that combines the best of React, Svelte and Solid in a single solution.
 And guess what?
 It's the only modern framework that works on IE5+.
 Want to be amazed more?
-It only adds less than 2.11kb to your code when gzipped.
+It only adds 1.56kb to your code when gzipped.

 ## Why Mango?